What To Expect After A Pest Control Treatment

 A final note:

-Pests (especially cockroaches) can and will fly into your home through unsecured fly screens or even gaps under your door.
+Pests (especially cockroaches) can and will fly into your home through unsecured fly screens, gaps under your door, in your washing, or even up drains.
 Spotting an odd roach doesn't always mean an infestation is hiding within the walls.
 It could just mean that it has simply flown in from the outdoors and not come in contact with with the treatment just yet.

 HOW LONG DOES IT TAKE TO KILL EVERYTHING OFF?